-Figure 5 presents length frequency of Polyprion oxygeneios measured by observers on Australian non-trawl vessels during 2020.
-Figure 6 presents length frequency for Polyprion americanus measured by observers on Australian non-trawl vessels during 2020.
+Figure 5 and 6 present length frequencies of Polyprion oxygeneios and Polyprion americanus, respectively, as measured by observers on Australian non-trawl vessels during 2020.
+Figure 7 presents length frequency for Dissostichus eleginoides measured by observers on Australian nontrawl vessels during 2022.
 Lengths for other species collected by observers on board non-trawl vessels are available but not presented as the sample sizes for these species are low (typically <100 individual fish sampled).